IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 This sample shows how to create a tar-file with the build outputs based on the DBB Build Report after a successful build.

 The package can be uploaded to an artifact repository and used in a scripted deployment.
 Another area, where this script is beneficial as a sample, is to adapt this script in publishing shared copybooks to an artifact repository and tp pull them into the build process.
 The `ArtifactoryHelpers.groovy` allow you to upload and download packages from Artifactory.

-The ArtifactoryHelpers are a very simple implementation sufficient for a show case, we recommend to rather use the Artifactory Publishers which are available by your CI pipeline coordinator.
+The ArtifactoryHelpers is a very simple implementation sufficient for a show case, we recommend to rather use the Artifactory Publishers which are available by your CI pipeline coordinator.

 ## Prerequisites
 `PackageBuildOutputs.groovy` is a sample of an post-build script relying at least on the a DBB Build Report as an input.